The programme is open to:

 The Ingenuity Programme takes place from October to June and is broken down into three stages

-Throughout the programme we will run up to 2x 1.5 hour training sessions a week.
+Throughout the programme we will run taining and development sessions.
 Attendance to these is optional and all online sessions will be recorded for those unable to attend them live.

-All participants will be invited to attend at least one 1:1 mentoring session during Stage 2 of the programme.
+All participants will be invited to mentoring session during the programme.

 We also have online Skills Hub which provides you with a step-by-step process to develop your idea and build your business plan.
 Participants typically spend a few hours a month working through the core resources and writing their business plan.

-If you are shortlisted as a Regional or National Finalist, there will be some additional pitch events that you will be expected to attend.
+If you are shortlisted as a Finalist, there will be some additional pitch events that you will be expected to attend.

 We would like mentors to be part of at least one of the mentoring sessions, which is a 90-minute commitment.
 The registration form allows you to select the dates you are available for.
 Follow-up sessions with your team are to be organised between yourself and the team.